This post may contain affiliate links. Read the full disclosure

 My first daughter was born 3 days into summer but we live in Queensland, which is a pretty darn hot part of Australia.
 So my final week of work was spent with the cankles from hell and that was only spring.
 Such a relief to only have those last few weeks of sweltering heat to contend with.

 Second time around I got to suffer the whole summer while pregnant but at least it was during my not so horrible 2nd trimester.
 I feel for the ladies who spend the final several months of pregnancy through summer, especially surviving those last few weeks of pregnancy in extreme heats.
 Oh boy!

 First things first, get yourself some comfy summer pregnancy clothes or loose-fitting outfits.
 Cotton is best as it’s breathable and stretchy.

 Choose comfortable shoes too.
 I tend to live in my thongs (that’s a flip flop for those of you not here in Australia… not skimpy undies).

 Not ideal, as supportive shoes are best during pregnancy so find yourself something supportive and cool.

-Otherwise cotton maxi dresses, loose t-shirts, summer maternity shorts… as in these awesome stretchy waist ones that will become your go to for clothing comfort.
+Otherwise cotton maxi dresses, loose t-shirts, summer maternity shorts… like these awesome stretchy waist ones that will become your go-to for clothing comfort.
 Keep it light and breathable otherwise.